Juan Carlos Campo: Member of Congress and Minister of Justice of Spain

 In the 2015 general election, he was elected by the constituency of Cádiz and he was re-elected in the April and November 2019 general elections.

 During his time as member of parliament, Campo has been a member of several congressional committees such as Home Affairs Committee, Justice Committee, Constitutional Committee, the Committee on Democratic Quality, Against Corruption and for Institutional and Legal Reforms, the Committee on Monitoring and Evaluation of the Agreements of the State Pact against Gender Violence, the committee on the Study of the Police Model of the 21st Century and the Sub-committee on the Study and Definition of the National Justice Strategy.

 Minister of Justice

 Because of his experience as Secretary of State for Justice, on January 11, 2020, the Office of the Prime Minister, Pedro Sánchez, announced that he would be appointed Minister of Justice in the Sánchez Second Cabinet succeeding Dolores Delgado.
 He took the office on 13 January 2020 before the King in Zarzuela Palace and as First Notary of the Kingdom, attested to the inauguration of the rest of the new government.

 In February 2020 he resigned as MP to focus on government affairs and in July 2021 he was replaced by Pilar Llop as minister of Justice.

+Member of the Constitutional Court

+In November 2022, the Government proposed Campo as magistrate of the Constitutional Court.
+This proposal was criticized by Unidas Podemos, the other party that made up the coalition government, as well as by the opposition.

+After receiving the approval of the Plenary of the Constitutional Court, he was sworn in by King Felipe VI on 31 December 2022.